Understanding the Costs of Non-Surgical Hair Replacement: What You Need to Know

 - Topical formulations from compounding pharmacies: $50-$60/month.

-Note: Finasteride is typically not recommended for women due to potential side effects.
+Note: Oral medications are typically not recommended for women due to potential side effects.

 3. Laser Hair Therapy: Harnessing Low-Level Laser Technology